 - I filed a class size grievance in a previous school year.
 What is happening with that grievance?

-There is a case being heard by an arbitrator that covers the years 2007-2015.
-Yet other grievances for the years 2015-16, 2016-17, and 2017-18 are the subject of a different case which the BPS has appealed to arbitration.
-While we don’t know when any of these will be resolved, it is our hope and intention to solve them quickly and fairly.
+There is a case being heard by an arbitrator that covers the years 2007-2015, and another case covering 2015-2018.
+While we don’t know when any of these cases will be resolved, it is our hope and intention that the arbitrators will rule in our favor and teachers whose classes were over the limit in the past receive appropriate compensation.
 Rest assured that we are hard at work to accomplish this.